-We are very happy to introduce to you Yianni Passaris, the passionate owner of Brisbane's Morning After Cafe, Yolk which we recently featured here, and the soon to open Ping Pong modern Thai restaurant.
-Yianni takes all of our favorite things; food, design, and charisma- then holistically packs them into his eateries to create the perfect dining experience.
+We are very happy to introduce to you Yianni Passaris, the passionate owner of Brisbane's Morning After Cafe, Yolk and Ping Pong modern Thai restaurant.
+Yianni takes all of our favorite things; food, design, and charisma - then holistically packs them into his eateries to create the perfect dining experience.
 We picked his brain about business, cafe design, and keeping it simple.

 Can you tell me a little bit about your background?

 I grew up in restaurants that my parents had so I guess I took my passion from them.
 I wanted to be an interior designer but I had to go back to school which was a big no no haha.
 So passion and design came together when I met Derlot designers and we started to tell my story within projects we built.

 You have a few eateries around Brisbane now, can you tell me a little bit about each one?

 Morning After was the first café of mine.
 There was a big gap in the market for a cool space with restaurant-quality food as a lot of places in the area had that used look to them.
 So my background in fine dining restaurants and looking for a better quality in life brought me into the café world, working breakfast and lunch in an awesome space.
 Then Yolk came around because Morning After didn’t have a takeaway trade as people flocked in to eat at the tables.
 So I wanted to do the opposite of Morning After and then I found another gap in the market to bring back snack bars in the city.
 Focusing on an Aussie staple, the humble bacon and egg roll.
 Then the concept of what came first the chicken or the egg was born.
 After working closely with my head chef that looked after both cafes at the time.
 As she is from Thailand and my fav food is Thai, I asked her "let's open a restaurant together."
 Another one of my dreams was to have a cool Thai restaurant!
 I always wanted to connect the golden triangle which was breakfast, dinner, and fast food.